bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/CustomizingTheConfiguration.rst

 -  extbfsection-deleteConfigurationResourceFilesDisable/remove configuration resource files:

    -  Normally you should not remove resources that are already in use (jobs, clients, ...).
-Instead you should disable them by adding the directive :strong:`Enable = no`.
+Instead you should disable them by adding the directive ``Enable = no``.
 Otherwise you take the risk that orphaned entries are kept in the Bareos catalog.
 However, if a resource has not been used or all references have been cleared from the database, they can also be removed from the configuration.

                        .. warning::